codsen/codsen.com/src/os/string-strip-html.md

 {% include "btt.njk" %}

 ## Optional Options Object

+`opts` is a plain object.
+Here are all its keys:

 | An Optional Options Object's key | Type of its value                                    | Default                      | Description                                                                                                                                                            |
 | -------------------------------- | ---------------------------------------------------- | ---------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------- |